MChitral/HomeWealth/docs/FEATURES.md

 **Term Renewal:**
 - Create new term when current term expires
+- BoC prime rate auto-populated (read-only) with refresh + timestamp
+- Auto-calculate the regular payment using the same Canadian math as the backend (with optional overrides)
 - Set new rate or spread
 - Update payment frequency if needed
 - Track term history over mortgage lifetime